simopt-admin/simopt/docs/source/development/testing.rst

   Each test class inherits from a base class in `experiment_test_core.py` that contains the actual test methods.
   This design allows for easy addition of new test cases by simply adding a new YAML file to the `expected_results` directory.
 - `experiment_test_core.py` contains the base class and mixin class for the tests.

-  The base class sets up the experiment, while the mixin class contains the test methods that check the results of the experiment against the expected results.
+  - The `ExperimentTest` class is responsible for the common setup logic needed to run an experiment.
+  - The `ExperimentTestMixin` class contains the actual test methods that check the results.
+It's called a mixin because its sole purpose is to be "mixed in" with the base class to provide specific, reusable testing functionality without being a complete class on its own.

 Running Tests
 -------------